 How Battery Health Reports will support remarketing of used Battery Electric Vehicles (BEVs)

-The battery electric vehicle (BEV) is a crucial building block in vehicle manufacturers’ mission to meet Europe’s CO2 targets.
-A strong supply of BEVs, which are currently heavily subsidised on the new-car market and which will mostly register through leasing agreements, will create a strong supply of used cars three to four years down the road.
+The battery electric vehicle (BEV) is a crucial building block in vehicle manufacturers’ mission to meet Europe’s CO targets.
+A strong supply of BEVs, which are currently heavily subsidized on the new-car market and which will mostly register through leasing agreements, will create a strong supply of used cars three to four years down the road.

 Extended warranties for batteries merely represent a way to stop losses from a used-car buyer perspective: in the absence of certainty around replacement costs, these warranties help avoid a worst-case scenario where BEVs would become almost unsellable.